I could not do what I do for the GIRFT programme without having done the course; it has proved to be invaluable.

 The tutors for this course are researchers in the Centre for Health Economics, University of York

-Before you register on this workshop please ensure you have secured the appropriate funding from your Organisation.
+Before you register on this course, please ensure you have secured the appropriate funding from your Organisation.

-Registration is done online by Credit/Debit Card for instant payment and a guaranteed secured place on this workshop (please note the University of York does not accept American Express cards).
+Registration is done online by for instant payment by credit and debit card and a guaranteed secured place on this course (please note the University of York does not accept American Express cards).

 We regret that we cannot reserve or hold workshop places in advance of booking or payment.

-A full refund of course fees (less 10% administrative charge) will be made for cancellations received in writing at least one month prior to the workshop.
-Substitutes can be made but please email new delegate's details when known to email@example.com.
-Cancellations made less than one month prior to the workshops are non-refundable/non-changeable.
+A full refund of course registration fees (less a 10% administrative charge) will be made for cancellations received in writing at least one month prior to the course.

-In the unlikely event that, due to unforeseen circumstances, the course has to be cancelled by the University of York, our liability is limited to refund of workshop fees.
-We recommend delegates have adequate insurance cover to claim any travel or personal expenses.
+In the unlikely event that, due to unforeseen circumstances, the course has to be cancelled by the University of York, our liability is limited to a refund of paid course fees only.

 Who to contact